Los Angeles Almanac Logo

 Source: County of Los Angeles Department of Public Works

-Sunshine Canyon Landfill takes in, by far, the most amount of waste of any of the landfills in Los Angeles County.
-In 2019, it took in 2.1 million tons of solid waster (6,919 tons per day) or 39 percent of all solid waste delivered to Los Angeles County landfills.
+Sunshine Canyon Landfill takes in, by far, the most solid waste of any of the landfills in Los Angeles County.
+In 2022, it took in 2.4 million tons of solid waster (6,564 tons per day) or 37 percent of all solid waste delivered to Los Angeles County landfills.

-The Commerce Refuse-to-Energy Facility and the Southeast Resource Recovery Facility (SERRF) in Long Beach are both owned by separate authorities and created by Joint Powers Agreements.
-Sanitation District No. 2 jointly oversees the Commerce facility with the City of Commerce and the SERRF with the City of Long Beach.
+The Southeast Resource Recovery Facility (SERRF) in Long Beach is jointly owned by L.A.
+Sanitation District No. 2 and the City of Long Beach.
 The SERRF is operated by a private contractor.

 The largest gas-to-energy facility is located at the now-closed Puente Hills Landfill.
 The facility produces more than 40 megawatts of power each day, which would meet the energy requirements of approximately 100,000 homes.
 Edison International buys most of the facility’s energy output.